Global IPOs rise on stock market rebound, private equity exits

 PICK-UP IN EUROPE

-Housebuilder Crest Nicholson Holdings PLC (CRST.L) and insurer esure Group PLC (ESUR.L) went public in London, which saw the bulk of activity, while German real estate group LEG Immobilien AG (LEGn.DE) had Europe's biggest listing of the quarter when it raised 1.3 billion euros in Frankfurt.
+Housebuilder Crest Nicholson Holdings PLC and insurer esure Group PLC were among those going public in London, which saw the bulk of activity, while German real estate group LEG Immobilien AG completed Europe's biggest listing of the quarter when it raised 1.3 billion euros in Frankfurt.

-"We've now seen a number of companies successfully getting IPOs done and other issuers ... could look to take advantage of the momentum and revisit deals that they put on the back burner," said Klaus Hessberger, co-head of EMEA ECM at JPMorgan Chase & Co (JPM.N).
+"We've now seen a number of companies successfully getting IPOs done and other issuers ... could look to take advantage of the momentum and revisit deals that they put on the back burner," said Klaus Hessberger, co-head of EMEA ECM at JPMorgan Chase & Co.

 "Investors are interested in Europe again and we're seeing U.S. money coming into European equities ...
 The crisis isn't over, but the market and sentiment have come a long way compared to where they were 12 months ago."